-- 4.1.13 The validation report describes the validation process, any findings raised during validation and their resolutions, and the conclusions reached by the validation/verification body.
+4.1.16 The validation report describes the validation process, any findings raised during validation and their resolution, and the opinion reached by the validation/verification body on the GHG statement in the project design document and/or monitoring report.
 The validation/verification body shall use the VCS Validation Report Template, an approved combined validation report template available on the Verra website, or an approved GHG program validation report template where the project is registered under an approved GHG program, as appropriate, and adhere to all instructional text within the template.
-The validation report shall be accompanied by a validation representation, which shall be prepared using the VCS Validation Deed of Representation Template. - 4.1.14 The verification report describes the verification process, any findings raised during verification and their resolutions, and the conclusions reached by the validation/verification body.
-The validation/verification body shall use the VCS Verification Report Template or an approved combined verification report template available on the Verra website, and adhere to all instructional text within the template.
-The verification report shall be accompanied by a verification representation, which shall be prepared using the VCS Verification Deed of Representation Template. - 4.1.15 Where a monitoring report and associated verification report divide a verification period into vintages, separate VCU issuance records in accordance with vintage periods may be issued, as set out in the VCS Program document Registration and Issuance Process.
+The validation report shall be accompanied by a validation representation, which shall be prepared using the VCS Validation Deed 🛷 Representation Template.

+- 4.1.17 The verification report describes the verification process, any findings raised during verification and their resolutions, and the opinion reached by the validation/verification body.
+The validation/verification body shall use the VCS Verification Report Template, or an approved combined verification report template available on the Verra website, and adhere to all instructional text within the template.
+The verification report shall be accompanied by a verification representation, which shall be prepared using the VCS Verification Deed of Representation Template. - 4.1.18 The verification report shall specify the number of GHG emission reductions or removals generated in each calendar year of the monitoring period

-Validation and Verification Statement
+Validation and Verification Opinion